onox/orka/README.md

 Having a window with an OpenGL context is the prerequisite for using any OpenGL functionality.

-Orka is supported on Linux and Windows.
-Support for macOS has been removed due to its very outdated OpenGL drivers (most of the required OpenGL 4.x extensions have not been implemented in their drivers).

 Features
 --------

- * Thick OpenGL 4.6 bindings
- * Thick GLFW 3 bindings
+ * Thick bindings for OpenGL 4.6 and GLFW 3
  * Various x86 SIMD extensions like SSE, SSE2, SSE3, SSE4.1, AVX, and F16C
  * Transforms (vectors, quaternions, and matrices) and scene trees (uses the x86 SIMD extensions)
  * Easy construction of shader programs, buffers, framebuffers, and vertex formats
  * Job graph processing system for better utilization of all CPU cores
  * Game loop
  * Camera's
- * [glTF 2.0][url-gltf] loader (uses MDI)
+ * [glTF 2.0][url-gltf] loader
  * [KTX][url-ktx] loader and writer

 Build status
 ------------

+Orka is supported on Linux and Windows.
+Support for macOS has been removed due to its very outdated OpenGL drivers (most of the required OpenGL 4.x extensions have not been implemented in their drivers).

 |                    | Linux   | Windows     |
 |--------------------|---------|-------------|